 The Guitars of Jimmy Page

-Jimmy Page is undoubtedly one of the most iconic and influential guitarists of all time.
-The music he made with the Yardbirds and Led Zeppelin is still recognized as some of the best rock music ever made, and he influenced countless generations of guitarists.
+Jimmy Page is one of the most iconic, influential, and recognizable guitarists of all time.
+The music he made with the Yardbirds and Led Zeppelin is still considered some of the best rock ever, and he continues to serve as a primary influence for generation after generation of guitarists.

 Pre-1966